 Early 1950's (1952?)
 Magnatone Troubador Lap Steel

-I bought this instrument about a week before Oversoul went in to the studio to record Grow (around the same time as I bought the Artist) and it made its debut with a prominent solo on Two Eternities (tuned in standard guitar tuning because I didn't know any better yet...).
+I bought this instrument about a week before Oversoul went in to the studio to record Grow (around the same time as I bought the Ibanez Artist) and it made its debut with a prominent solo on Two Eternities (tuned in standard guitar tuning because I didn't know any better yet...).
 It's basically an 2 by 6 plank with a tiny bit of shape sawn off the side, and a really hot pickup and a volume pot in it (doesn't even have a tone pot!).
 I made heavy use of it on stage with King Harvest, and it's been featured on a ton of my solo recordings as well.
 I found it at the Blue Guitar in San Diego in 1995 in its original (albeit road-worn) tweed case.
 Blue Guitar has since moved locations a couple of times.
 Steve Neal, one of the founders, is a genius luthier and has done a ton of work on my Taylor over the years.

 1954 Fender Deluxe Single 6 Lap Steel

 This one kind of fell into my lap, so to speak -- right place, right time, etc. It's got the unique trapezoidal pickup with the strings running through the middle, inside the top/bottom magnetic field.
 Pretty wild.
 In great shape for a 60 year old 2x6.
 Super creamy tone, not quite as hot or aggressive as the Magnatone, a little less bite.
 Beautiful mahogany wood with a clear natural finish.